 Guajillo adds a sweet yet bold flavor to food.
 It’s perfect for marinades and sauces!
 It’s also a popular addition to burritos, tacos, enchiladas, and bean dishes.
 They have a medium heat level with a delayed and short burn and 2,500 to 5,000 Scoville Heat Units.

 The dark brown ancho chili is the sweetest of all dried chili peppers.
-It has a full body with just enough heat to give your dish personality and flavor, but it’s still milder than most other spices on this list so you can use them in any sauce or mole without worrying about being overwhelmed by spice!
+It has a full body with just enough heat to give your dish personality and flavor, but it’s still milder than most other spices on this list so you can use them in any sauce or mole without worrying about spice overwhelming you!

 These wild chilis are utilized to flavor salsas, dips, burritos, and tacos and are great for moles and sauces.
 However, the spiciness of an ancho chili pepper is roughly comparable to that of poblano peppers.
 They have a rating of about 1,000-1,500 Scoville Heat Units.